 Yesterday morning my wife Jeanette, our dog Buster, and I all went for a bird walk at a nearby park, Wallace Marine Park.
 During our walk along the river through towering cotton-wood trees, Jeanette spotted and I photograph this female American Goldfinch nest building, in a brier patch of all places!
 It sort of crystallizes for me our birding experience.
 Consider if you would, that we have seen many nesting birds over the years of our birdwatching, but this was the first time to ever find a nesting Goldfinch.
 Granted they are common enough, with great numbers easy to observe at back yard feeders, but nesting has always been a vague mystery.
 But to get to this simple trail side treasure has taken a culmination of experiences, study, and technology.
 Our hand held smart phones contain applications for bird sounds as well as drawings and photographs to aid identification.
 My digital camera with an 83 zoom lens allows photos to be taken for closer observation, identification and sharing.
 All of this converged in yesterday's sighting identification and photo of this female nesting American Goldfinch.
 This treasure hunt of birding is something Jeanette and I have found to be an all encompassing experience, even life-changing, and we are very grateful.

-Yesterday was the "soft" opening of the Peter Courtney Minto Island Bicycle and Pedestrian Bridge in Salem.
+Peter Courtney Minto Island Bicycle and Pedestrian Bridge in Salem.
 We have been waiting for this event for it seems a long time, and were very excited to be able to use this new bridge and trail that connects the Salem Riverfront Park with the Minto-Brown Island Park.
 It is now possible to walk from West Salem, cross the Willamette River on the historic train bridge, continue through the Riverfront Park, cross the Peter Courtney Bridge and walk the miles and miles of trails in Minto-Brown.
 We turned this event into an opportunity for a bird walk.
 The south end of the bridge actually touches down on the Minto-Brown Island Park--North Basin Conservation Area, which held the former settling ponds for the Boise-Cascade Paper Mill.
 They now make up a wonderful wetlands for a great variety of birds.
 Here is a link to our Observation List with bird photos for our walk.

 We have just returned from a trip of four days in the Columbia River Gorge.
 It's an area that holds many memories for Jeanette and me, starting with our Honeymoon Bicycle Tour in May of 1993.
 We returned there many times in the following years on bike tours, day hikes, and backpacks.
 Spring is our favorite time to be there and enjoy the fantastic wild flowers.